-From the end of the first year, you choose courses within the specialisation data engineering, covering topics such as data mining, distributed computing and security.
-The programme also includes practical activities: a project course done at a research lab or in collaboration with students from other programmes, and a Master's thesis at a company or research lab.
+From the end of the first year, you choose courses within the specialisation of data engineering, covering topics such as data mining, distributed computing and security.
+The programme also includes practical activities: a project course is done at a research lab or in collaboration with students from other programmes, and a Master's thesis at a company or research lab.

 Students are expected to participate and actively contribute to teaching sessions while also assuming responsibility for their own learning.